gtheilman/PharmacyFeud/README.md

 # Pharmacy Feud #

 Does the world need yet another computerized version of the Family Feud game show?
-Of course not.
+It most certainly does not.

 [Demo](https://pharmd.umc.edu/pharmacyfeud/index.html?gameData=medicaid)